Mustafa Arapi: Education and career

 Mustafa Arapi was born on 23 July 1950 in Tiranë, Albania with his family roots from Arapaj, a village in Durrës which explains his surname.
 He graduated from the Academy of Arts in 1979 with a degree in Fine Arts.

-After graduating in the Art Academy under the guide of the Albanian Sculptor Kristaq Rama, he was assigned in the Institute of the Cultural Monuments in Tirana.
-His work made possible the restoration of many religious icons, frescos, paintings, iconostasis and mural paintings in different churches including the St. Nicholas Church in Shelcan, the Churches of Saint Michael and Saint Peter in Vithkuq, Holy Resurrection Church in Mborje, St. Nicholas' Church, Perondi in Berat, the 18th-century Church of St. Athanasius in Karavasta, St. George's Monastery in Sarandë, etc. Mustafa Arapi has brought to light hundreds of square meters of frescoes and many of the Onufri icons are restored by him.
+After graduating from the Art Academy under the guidance of the Albanian Sculptor Kristaq Rama, he was assigned in the Institute of the Cultural Monuments in Tirana.
+His work made possible the restoration of many religious icons, frescos, paintings, iconostasis and mural paintings in different churches including the St. Nicholas Church in Shelcan, the Churches of Saint Michael and Saint Peter in Vithkuq, Holy Resurrection Church in Mborje, St. Nicholas' Church, Perondi in Berat, the 18th-century Church of St. Athanasius in Karavasta, St. George's Monastery in Sarandë, etc. Mustafa Arapi brought to light hundreds of square meters of frescoes and many of the Onufri icons are restored by him.

 He worked as a Professor at the Academy of Arts from 1985 until 1991.
 Then, during 1993–2006 he was Chief of the Department of the Works of Art in the Institute of the Cultural Monuments.
-He has held several other academic and professional positions in the field of art restoration, including professorships at the American University of Tirana and the Institute of Restoration of the Albanian Orthodox Church.
-He has also served on the National Council of Restoration, the Scientific Council of Restoration, and was a member of ICOMOS Albania.
+He held several other academic and professional positions in the field of art restoration, including professorships at the American University of Tirana and the Institute of Restoration of the Albanian Orthodox Church.
+He also served on the National Council of Restoration, the Scientific Council of Restoration, and was a member of ICOMOS Albania.

-Mustafa Arapi has also been member of the High Commission of the Albanian postal stamp until 2006 and also member of the Scientific Counsel of Restoration and the National Counsel of Restoration of Albania.
+Mustafa Arapi was also a member of the High Commission of the Albanian postal stamp until 2006 and also member of the Scientific Counsel of Restoration and the National Counsel of Restoration of Albania.